Last updated on January 23, 2026

 Best Minotaur Payoffs

-Minotaurs often work well with discard effects, so pair them with cards like Bone Miser, Waste Not, and Anger.
+Minotaurs often work well with discard effects, so pair them with cards like Bone Miser, Waste Not, Anger, and Monument to Endurance.

 Be aggressive with your minotaurs and surround them with cards like Dauthi Voidwalker, Ragavan, Nimble Pilferer, and Ferocity of the Wilds.